THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 Accessing Resources
 ====================================

-These slides, as well as other resources for the course can be found on the corresponding GitHub repository:
+These slides, as well as other resources for the course, can be found on the corresponding GitHub repository:

 https://github.com/THargreaves/introtothetidyverse